National symbols of Turkey: Flag

 The Turkish flag is the national and official flag of the Republic of Turkey.
 Consists of white crescent and star on a red background.
-The crescent and star flag was first adopted in 1844 during the Tanzimat period in the reign of Abdülmecit, and it was enacted as the national flag of the Republic of Turkey with the Turkish Flag Law No. 2994 on May 29, 1936 in the Republican period.
+The crescent and star flag was first adopted in 1844 during the Tanzimat period in the reign of Sultan Abdul Majid, and it was enacted as the national flag of the Republic of Turkey with the Turkish Flag Law No. 2994 on May 29, 1936, in the Republican period.
 On September 22, 1983, with the Turkish Flag Law No. 2893, the flag criteria were determined and the flag took its current form.

 The flag, which has no official meaning, is blood red, according to legend, and represents the shed blood of martyrs.
 The image of the Turkish flag was formed with the crescent moon and a star reflected on these bloods at midnight.
 This legend is said to have taken place in the First Battle of Kosovo in 1389.

 National anthem

 The Turkish national anthem was written by the poet Mehmet Âkif Ersoy during the Turkish War of Independence in Anatolia.
-The poet expresses his belief that the War of Independence will be won, his confidence in the courage and self-sacrifice of the Turkish soldiers, and the Turkish nation's devotion to independence, God, homeland and religion.

 History

 At the beginning of the Turkish War of Independence, the Ministry of Education organized a lyric competition in 1921 in order to provide the opportunity to win the War of Independence in a national spirit.
 The Ministry could not find any poem that could be a national anthem among the 724 poems that participated in the competition.
-For this reason, Mehmet Âkif, who did not participate in the competition because he thought that "the achievements of the nation cannot be praised with money", changed his mind after the invitation letter written to him on February 5, 1921 by the Minister of Education, Hamdullah Suphi, and wrote the poem in which he addressed the Turkish army in his room in the Taceddin Lodge in Ankara. and submitted by proxy.
+For this reason, Mehmet Âkif, who did not participate in the competition because he thought that "the achievements of the nation cannot be praised with money", changed his mind after the invitation letter written to him on February 5, 1921, by the Minister of Education, Hamdullah Suphi, and wrote the poem in which he addressed the Turkish army in his room in the Taceddin Lodge in Ankara. and submitted by proxy.
 Hamdullah Suphi Bey decided that Âkif's poem should be read first among the soldiers at the front and sent the poem to the Western Front Command.
 This poem, which was sent, received great appreciation among the soldiers.

 The seven poems that passed the pre-selection were discussed in the Assembly session chaired by Mustafa Kemal on March 12, 1921.
 Mehmet Âkif's poem was read by Hamdullah Suphi Bey at the assembly podium.
 When the poem was read, the deputies became very excited and it was not considered necessary to read other poems.
 Despite the objections of some deputies, Mehmet Akif's poem was accepted with enthusiastic applause.
 Mehmet Âkif donated the five hundred lira award he won to Darülmesai, which was established to end their poverty by teaching poor women and their children to work.